Miles O'Brien (Star Trek): Mirror Universe

 Miles O'Brien of the Mirror Universe was a Terran slave who worked for the Klingon-Cardassian Alliance aboard station Terok Nor.
 In 2370, O'Brien was working in the station's ore processing center.
 O'Brien was also occasionally recruited to repair Benjamin Sisko's raider when it was docked at the station.
 Sisko claimed he hated the name Miles, and instead nicknamed O'Brien "Smiley".
 Miles was known on the station for being an excellent "tinkerer and putterer".

 When Smiley met a Julian Bashir from another universe in the ore processing center, he initially thought that Bashir's "wild" tales of his counterpart being Chief of Operations was simply a ruse to get him to help Bashir.
 However, Bashir was able to persuade him to help after he realised that anything had to be better than being a slave.
 Smiley agreed to help Bashir try to escape from the station only if he could go back with him to the other universe.
-When Captain Sisko defied Intendant Kira Nerys who commanded the station, Smiley changed his mind and decided to join Sisko's crew, deciding that there was something worth staying for after all (Episode: "Crossover").
+When Captain Sisko defied Intendant Kira Nerys who commanded the station, Smiley changed his mind and decided to join Sisko's crew, deciding that there was something worth staying for after all.

 When Mirror Sisko was killed by the Alliance in early 2371, Smiley took charge of the Terran Rebellion.
-To complete Sisko's last mission, he recruited Benjamin Sisko to take the place of his deceased counterpart long enough to convince Jennifer Sisko to leave the Alliance and start working for the Rebellion (Episode: "Through the Looking Glass").
+To complete Sisko's last mission, he recruited Benjamin Sisko to take the place of his deceased counterpart long enough to convince Jennifer Sisko to leave the Alliance and start working for the Rebellion.

 While he was aboard Deep Space 9, Smiley took the opportunity to download a large portion of the station's database, including the schematics for the USS Defiant.
 Smiley used the stolen specifications to build a warship, which they named Defiant.
 After the rebels managed to capture Terok Nor from the Alliance, the Alliance prepared to recapture the station.
 Smiley once again recruited Sisko to help them finish construction of the Defiant in time.
-After successfully defending the station, Smiley sent Sisko back home (Episode: "Shattered Mirror").
+After successfully defending the station, Smiley sent Sisko home.

-In 2375, Smiley was in command of the Defiant when it pursued Brunt's ship as it stole a cloaking device from the station, and later negotiated Regent Worf's surrender and capture (Episode: "The Emperor's New Cloak").
+In 2375, Smiley commands the Defiant when it pursues Brunt's ship as it steals a cloaking device from the station.
+Smiley later negotiates Regent Worf's surrender and capture.

 Rank

-During the story progression of TNG and DS9, O'Brien's rank and insignia were inconsistent until it was firmly established for DS9: one silver-rimmed black insignia (TNG: "Encounter at Farpoint"), lieutenant insignia ("Redemption, Part II", "Data's Day", etc.), and then one gold-rimmed black insignia (DS9: "Emissary").
-Sergey Rozhenko calls him a Chief Petty Officer in "Family" (TNG) but he had been referred to in previous episodes as Lieutenant.
-Eventually, O'Brien receives a distinct senior chief petty officer's insignia and his rank is emphatically identified in "Hippocratic Oath" (DS9).
+During the story progression of The Next Generation and Deep Space Nine, O'Brien's rank and insignia were inconsistent until it was firmly established for Deep Space Nine.
+He first appears with one silver-rimmed black pip then full lieutenant insignia consisting of two gold pips and then one gold-rimmed black pip Sergey Rozhenko calls him a Chief Petty Officer in an episode (perhaps mistakenly), but in previous episodes O'Brien was indicated to be a lieutenant.
+Eventually, O'Brien receives a distinct senior chief petty officer's insignia, and his rank is emphatically identified.